-Friday's Scottish Gossip
+Beale exit talk premature, says Ferguson - gossip

 Steven Gerrard's Al-Ettifaq were unsuccessful in a late attempt to sign Al-Ittihad's Jota on loan before the Saudi transfer window closed.
 (Record)

-Celtic attacker Yang Hyun-Jun made his South Korea debut as a late substitute in Thursday's 0-0 draw with Wales.
-(Sun)
+Livingston are in advanced talks with two sets of potential investors from America.
+(Daily Mail, print edition)

-Brendan Rodgers plans to take in the Scottish Highlands during the international, having not taken the opportunity during his first spell as Celtic manager.
+Brendan Rodgers plans to take in the Scottish Highlands during the international break, having not taken the opportunity during his first spell as Celtic manager.
 (Sun)

 Hearts and Hibernian each received £644,000 for reaching the Europa Conference League play-off round.
 (Edinburgh Evening News)